CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-1-publishing.md

 ### Anonymous User

-- As an unauthenticated user, explore the portal by clicking on the 'APIs' and 'Products' links located in the top right corner to view the available APIs and products.
+- As an unauthenticated user, explore the portal by clicking on the 'APIs' and 'Products' links located in the top right corner to view the available **APIs** and **Products**.

 ![](media/exploreapi.png)